Blisters on the feet are commonly caused by tight shoes or wet socks and are a sign of excess friction on a certain area of the foot.

-Although it seems like rupturing a blister is the quickest and most practical way to relieve discomfort, you should never opt to rupture one.
-This will leave an open wound on the skin, which may allow for bacteria to enter and cause an infection.
-The best way to treat a blister on the foot is to relieve pressure on it and keep the blister intact.
-It should resolve within a few days.
+Although breaking a blister is the quickest and most practical way to relieve discomfort, it can also increase your risk for infection and a more painful wound.
+The best way to heal a blister on the foot is to relieve the pressure around the affected skin and to keep the blister intact.

 Blisters on the feet are commonly caused by: